 - manufacture, possess, distribute, sell, purchase, use or consume illegal drugs while representing Ola.
 Such conduct constitutes serious misconduct.
 It may also constitute a criminal offence, in which case Ola may notify the police, or other appropriate government authority;

-- represent Ola while under the influence of drugs or alcohol, particularly where the driver’s judgement and performance may be impaired by the drugs or alcohol;
+- drive on the Ola platform while under the influence of drugs or alcohol, particularly where the driver’s judgement and performance may be impaired by the drugs or alcohol;

-- consume alcohol and/or drugs when representing Ola (note qualification for prescription and pharmacy drugs below).
+- consume alcohol and/or drugs while driving on the Ola platform (note qualification for prescription and pharmacy drugs below)

-- They are familiar with and understand this Policy;
+- Drivers are familiar with and understand this Policy;

-- any concerns or issues are addressed proactively and expediently to ensure the safety of all drivers and customers;
+- any concerns or issues are addressed proactively and expediently to ensure the health and safety of all drivers and customers;

 - support is provided to drivers and customers where appropriate; and

-- Ola has an obligation to provide a safe environment for its drivers and customers, so far as is reasonably practicable.
-To ensure a safe environment, no driver is to represent Ola if they are under the influence of alcohol, or have used or consumed illegal drugs.
+- Ola has a legal obligation to provide a safe and healthy environment for its drivers and customers, so far as is reasonably practicable.
+To ensure a safe environment, no driver is to drive on the Ola platform if they are under the influence of alcohol, or have used or consumed illegal drugs.

-- Drivers must comply with Ola’s zero tolerance policy of 0.0% alcohol concentration limits when representing Ola.
+- Drivers must comply with 0.0% alcohol concentration limits when driving on the Ola platform.

-- Where a driver is taking prescription or pharmacy drugs that contain a warning that the person should not drive a vehicle or operate machinery, then that driver must not represent Ola in any capacity unless contrary specific medical advice is obtained and confirmed in writing, from the driver’s medical practitioner.
+- Where a driver is taking prescription or pharmacy drugs that contain a warning that the person should not drive a vehicle or operate machinery, then that driver must not drive on the Ola platform in any capacity unless contrary specific medical advice is obtained and confirmed in writing, from the driver’s medical practitioner.

-- If a driver is taking prescription or pharmacy drugs and feels that their ability to safely drive a vehicle may be impacted, the driver must not represent Ola until such time as their medical practitioner confirms in writing that the driver is fit to recommence safely driving a vehicle.
+- If a driver is taking prescription or pharmacy drugs and feels that their ability to safely drive a vehicle may be impacted, the driver must not drive on the Ola platform until such time as their medical practitioner confirms in writing that the driver is fit to recommence safely driving a vehicle.

-- It is the responsibility of the driver to temporarily and immediately withdraw from representing Ola if their ability to safely operate a vehicle may be impacted through the use of any prescription or pharmacy drugs
+- It is the responsibility of the driver to temporarily and immediately withdraw themselves from driving on the Ola platform if their ability to safely operate a vehicle may be impacted through the use of any prescription or pharmacy drugs

-- Smoking is not permitted in a vehicle while representing Ola.
+- Smoking is not permitted in a vehicle while driving on the Ola platform.

 - Receives a customer complaint citing concerns relating to drug/alcohol